Relationship Needs: Polyamory & Casual Sex

 Achieve experiential variety;

-Ensure consistent action;
+Ensure consistent gratification;

 Feel greater significance;

-Improve (grow) sexual responsiveness or personal capacity;
+Improve sexual responsiveness or relational skills;

 Contribute to others’ needs;